 - events & road shows

-Within any given client situation, sector or knowledge domain, the particular way in which activities along these three dimensions are configured to produce a successful outcome is characterised within LINE as a Learning Architecture.
-Andrew gave the example of the Maliens campaign, centred on email best practice, which for one client brought about a saving of 26 minutes per person per day (see slide below).
+Within any given client situation, sector or knowledge domain, the particular way in which activities along these three dimensions are configured to produce a successful outcome is characterised within Leo Learning as a Learning Architecture.
+Andrew gave the example of the Maliens campaign, centred on email best practice, which for one client brought about a saving of 26 minutes per person per day.

 Formal learning?
 Forget about it